Waterloo Chamber: In the 20th and 21st Centuries

-In 2004, the musical Les Misérables (then currently in production on the West End) was staged in the chamber, which for the evening was renamed "The Music Room" as part of the state dinner and event marking the end of the celebrations for the one hundredth anniversary of the Entente Cordiale between the United Kingdom and France which significantly improved diplomatic relations between the two neighboring nations.
-Once again, the Lawrence paintings were temporarily removed from the room for the event attended by Queen Elizabeth II and the French President Jacques Chirac as well as their respective spouses and many other luminaries.
+In 2004, the musical Les Misérables (then currently in production in the West End) was staged in the chamber, which for the evening was renamed "The Music Room" as part of the state dinner and event marking the end of the celebrations for the one hundredth anniversary of the Entente Cordiale between the United Kingdom and France which significantly improved diplomatic relations between the two neighboring nations.
+Once again, the Lawrence paintings were temporarily removed from the room for the event attended by Queen Elizabeth II and the French President Jacques Chirac, as well as their respective spouses and many other luminaries.
 The irony of holding such an event on such an occasion in a room dedicated to the victory of the United Kingdom and most of Europe over Napoleon was remarked upon in the press, which led to the chamber's one night name change.

-Today, each June the garter luncheon which was last given by Queen Elizabeth II of the United Kingdom (1926-2022) for the Knights and Ladies of the Garter is held in the chamber.
+Each June, the Garter Day luncheon for the Knights and Ladies Companion of the Garter is held in the chamber.